XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 project_id = 'project_id_example' # str | You can specify an individual project by appending the projectId to the endpoint project_create_or_update = { "name": "New Kitchen", "deadlineUtc": "2017-04-23T18:25:43.511Z", "estimateAmount": 99.99 } # ProjectCreateOrUpdate | Request of type ProjectCreateOrUpdate
 try:
-    # update a specific project
+    # Updates a specific project
     api_instance.update_project(xero_tenant_id, project_id, project_create_or_update)
 except ApiException as e:
     print("Exception when calling ProjectApi->update_project: %s\n" % e)